spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 2. Access the tenant, and navigate to the left **Main Menu** and select **Clusters**.

 3. On the cluster Overview page, verify the cluster health status.
 While the cluster is being deployed, the **Cluster Status** field displays **Provisioning**.
-When provisioning is complete, ensure cluster status displays **Running**. -->
+When provisioning is complete, ensure cluster status displays **Running**. --> -->

 # Next Steps

-Once the tenant is created, you can configure authentication types in tenant settings and create users and teams.
+After you create the tenant, you are ready to configure authentication types in tenant settings and create users and teams.

 # Resources